Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 North Texas Stats and Trends

-- North Texas has played seven games, with three wins against the spread.
+- In North Texas' seven games this year, it has three wins against the spread.

-- So far this year, the Mean Green have been installed as underdogs by a 2.5-point margin or more six times and are 3-3 ATS in those contests.
+- The Mean Green have an ATS record of 3-3 in their six games as an underdog of 2.5 points or more this season.

 - North Texas' games this year have hit the over on two of six set point totals (33.3%).

-- North Texas is 2-1 against the spread and 1-3 overall when the team picks up over 439 yards.
+- In games that North Texas picks up over 439 yards, the team is 2-1 against the spread and 1-3 overall.

-- This year the Mean Green have turned the ball over 13 times, four more than the Owls' takeaways (9).
+- This season the Mean Green have turned the ball over 13 times, four more than the Owls' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.